Honda clearly realizes the importance of protecting a hard-earned reputation, especially when it comes to high-speed lawn mowers.

 The insane effort earned Honda a place in the record books, but some time later a team of Norwegian crackpots snatched the record away from it with an even meaner mowing machine using a V8 out of a Corvette.
 Placing it in a modified Viking T5 mower, the team hit an astonishing 133.57 mph.

-Honda is having none of it, and is about to strike back with a mean mower even meaner than its original Mean Mower.
+Honda is having none of it, and is planning to strike back with a mean mower even meaner than its original Mean Mower.
 How mean is that?

 Partnering once again with touring-car partner Team Dynamics, the all-new Mean Mower will be powered by a 1,000-cc, 190-horsepower engine borrowed from Honda’s SP1 Fireblade sports bike.